Obote/portfolio-obote/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Linters
+# My portfolio

 ![screenshot](./app_screenshot.png)

-My portfolio page
+This project is a mobile version of my portfolio. it willbe contious project that will show what am capable of doing a developer.

 ## Built With